Domiii/dbux/README.md

 # Getting Started

-We recommend getting started with Dbux by playing around with the [Dbux VSCode extension](dbux-code#readme).
+We recommend getting started with Dbux by playing around with the Dbux VSCode extension.

+[These slides serve as an introduction and tutorial](https://docs.google.com/presentation/d/1-tFBB0afJl9PGSouEZyr3QIOV0ATyttUZVAjhOuW5iA/edit#slide=id.p) for `Dbux` + `Dbux Practice`.

-This page covers broad topics related to the Dbux project:
+The rest of this page covers several broad topics related to the Dbux project:

 - [Introduction](#introduction)
 - [Getting Started](#getting-started)